paulmreese/fend-landing-page/README.md

-# fend-landing-page
+# Landing Page Example

-Landing page demonstrating HTML, CSS, and JavaScript interaction in a real-world example
+This landing page is an example of the interaction between HTML, CSS, and JavaScript to handle dynamically-generated content when populating a page design.
+The page tracks users scroll position to update certain page characteristics while navigating the page.